krother/advanced_python/challenges/dice/dice.md

 ![double dice](double_dice.png)

-Implement the following steps:
+Write a class `Dice` that:

-* display the image of a dice
+* displays the image of a dice
-* Change the dice image a few times (as animation effect)
+* changes the dice image a few times (as animation effect)
-* show a random dice result
+* shows a random dice result
-* add a second dice
+* stores the result as an attribute

+Write a program that creates two Dice objects.
-* roll again until both dice show the same number
+Re-roll both dice until they show the same number

 ## Hints